NickWaterton/Timelapse-Video-for-3D-printer/README.md

 You can specify the name and location of the log file using the `-l` option.
 Setting this to 'none', results in no log file.

+Using the `-od` option allows the output directory to be specified, default is the current directory.
+You could specify this in the filename, but this option allows you to specify the directory, while the filenames are automatically generated.
+Don't include a path in the filename, if you are using the `-od` option.

-The maximum length (in seconds) of the time laps video is 5 minutes by default, it may be shorter (for a print of less that 50 minutes), you can set this to whatever you like using the `-t` option, and the fps (frames per second) will be adjusted accordingly.
+The maximum length (in seconds) of the time lapse video is 5 minutes by default, it may be shorter (for a print of less that 50 minutes), you can set this to whatever you like using the `-t` option, and the fps (frames per second) will be adjusted accordingly.
 Setting this to 0 results in a video of unlimited length.

 The `-Q` option only works with ffmpeg output, and sets the quality of the video, value is 1-31, with 1 being the best, and 31 the worst.
 30 is the default.
 The better the quality of the video, the bigger the file generated.

-Normally the program will exit when the print is done. adding the `-d` modifier makes the program loop, so it will keep outputting videos every time you send a file to print.
+Normally the program will exit when the print is done.
+Adding the `-d` modifier makes the program loop, so it will keep outputting videos every time you send a file to print.
 If you leave the `-o` off, the filenames are generated automatically.

 The `-D` and `-X` options are for debugging, `-X` forces the program to start recording, even if the printer is not printing, and can be used for testing. the `-D` option replaces the bar graph with debug text.